open-telemetry/opentelemetry-collector-contrib/receiver/awsfirehosereceiver/README.md

 receivers:
   awsfirehose:
     endpoint: 0.0.0.0:443
-    encoding: cwmetrics
+    record_type: cwmetrics
+    access_key: "some_access_key"
 ```

-#### encoding:
+#### record_type:

-The encoding to use for the records received.
-Corresponds to an unmarshaler.
+The type of record being received from the delivery stream.
+Each unmarshaler handles a specific type, so the field allows the receiver to use the correct one.

 default: `cwmetrics`

 ###### cwmetrics
-The encoding for the CloudWatch metric streams.
+The record type for the CloudWatch metric streams.
 Expects the format for the records to be JSON.
 See [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Metric-Streams.html) for details.

 #### access_key:

 The access key to be checked on each request received.
 This can be set when creating or updating the delivery stream.
+See [documentation](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html#create-destination-http) for details.